Ion Geolgău: Club career

 Geolgău played 38 games and scored eight goals for "U" Craiova in European competitions.
 In the first round of the 1979–80 UEFA Cup he scored a goal that helped the team get past Wiener Sport-Club.
-In the following round he played in both legs of the 4–0 aggregate win over Leeds United, thus Universitatea became the first Romanian club that eliminated a team from England in European competitions.
+In the following round he played in both legs of the 4–0 aggregate win over Leeds United, as Universitatea became the first Romanian club that eliminated a team from England in European competitions.
 Afterwards, they reached the quarter-finals in the 1981–82 European Cup by eliminating Olympiacos and Kjøbenhavns Boldklub, being eliminated with 3–1 on aggregate by Bayern Munich, with Geolgău scoring his side's only goal.
 He made nine appearances in the 1982–83 UEFA Cup campaign when they reached the semi-finals, scoring two goals against Bordeaux and 1.
 FC Kaiserslautern, being eliminated by Benfica on the away goal rule after 1–1 on aggregate.
+Contributing six matches to the 1984–85 UEFA Cup run, he helped "U" navigate past Real Betis and Olympiacos before they ultimately fell to Željezničar in the round of 16.
 In the first round of the 1985–86 European Cup Winners' Cup, Geolgău netted a double in a 3–0 win over AS Monaco, despite having lost the first leg with 2–0, being eliminated in the following round by Dynamo Kyiv who would win the competition.